Eye-Catching Graphics for YouTube Channel: Tips and Best Practices

 Doing this also gives you more creative control over font and branding.

 5 – Aim for simplicity

-Having too many elements in your banner or thumbnail means your fans won’t know where to look.
+Having too many elements in your banner or Youtube thumbnails mean your fans won’t know where to look.

 Choose simple, high-contrast elements with an easy-to-read message.